-U.S. stocks rose Wednesday morning, among which China-based technology companies in sectors of artificial intelligence, finance and solar energy especially stood out.
+U.S. stocks rose Wednesday morning, among which China-based technology companies in sectors of artificial intelligence, finance and solar energy ranked as gainers.

-Canaan specializes in blockchain servers, including bitcoin mining machines, which benefitted from the soaring bitcoin price.
-Data from Morningstar and Coinbase showed BTC/USD hit highs of $10,327 on Wednesday.
+Canaan specializes in Blockchain servers, including bitcoin mining machines, which benefited from the soaring bitcoin price.
+Data from Morningstar and coinbase showed showed BTC/USD hit highs of $10,327 on Wednesday.

-Another AI-driven mobile internet company, CooTek (Cayman) Inc. (NYSE: CTK), saw its stock climb 8%.
+Another AI-driven mobile internet company CooTek (Cayman) Inc. (NYSE: CTK) saw its stock 8% Wednesday morning.

-The stock of China-based fintech companies rebounded in early trading.
-The stock in Yintech Investment Holdings Ltd. (Nasdaq: YIN) rose nearly 9% on Wednesday morning, at $6.43 per ADS.
-Stock in Beijing-based Yiren Digital Ltd. (NYSE: YRD) followed Yintech closely, shooting up 9% to $4.78 per ADS.
+Stocks of China-based fintech companies rebounded on Wednesday morning.
+The stock in Yintech Investment Holdings Ltd. (Nasdaq: YIN) was trading up nearly 9% on Wednesday morning, at $6.43 per ADS.
+Stocks in another Beijing-based Yiren Digital Ltd. (NYSE: YRD) followed Yintech closely, soaring 9% Wednesday to $4.78 per ADS.

-Stock in Shanghai-based fintech company CLPS Inc. (Nasdaq: CLPS) jumped 9%.
+Stock in Shanghai-based fintech company CLPS Inc. (Nasdaq: CLPS) soared 9% on Wednesday morning.

-Chinese solar energy players continued to be the big gainers this week.
-Leading the way in the market today is Wanzhou-based polysilicon manufacturer Daqo New Energy Corp.
-(NYSE: DQ), which has soared 8% to $72.6 per ADS.
+Chinese solar energy players continued to be the big gainers Wednesday morning.
+Leading the way in the market is Wanzhou-based polysilicon manufacturer Daqo New Energy Corp.
+(NYSE: DQ), which soared 8% to $72.6 per ADS.
 The company gained 15.33% Tuesday.

-Shares in solar modules maker JinkoSolar Holding Co.
-Ltd. (NYSE: JKS) rose 7% to $27.7 per ADS in early Wednesday trading.
+Shares in solar modules maker JinkoSolar Holding Co., Ltd. (NYSE: JKS) rose 7% to $27.7 per ADS Wednesday morning.

-The healthcare sector lost some ground in the market Wednesday morning.
+Healthcare sector become the market losers on Wednesday morning.

-Chinese stocks climbed to new highs on mainland China and Hong Kong indexes on Wednesday.
+Chinese stocks climbed to new highs Wednesday with appreciation in main indexes in mainland China and Hong Kong Wednesday.

 The Hang Seng Index in Hong Kong gained 240 points to 27,824, up 0.87% Wednesday.